Spotlight on Kentucky Filmmakers

-Owensboro, Ky., native Jeremy Midkiff moved to Lexington in 1995 to attend the University of Kentucky, where he earned a bachelor's degree in Telecommunications.
+Owensboro native Jeremy Midkiff moved to Lexington in 1995 to attend the University of Kentucky, where he earned a bachelor's degree in Telecommunications.
 He worked as a camera operator for GTV-3 (Lexington's version of C-SPAN) for seven years, helping produce a few projects as well.

 Midkiff has written four feature-length scripts and hopes to produce one of them in the spring of 2010.
-He has also been one of the leaders of the band Big Fresh for 12 years and has a strong interest in music videos and the use of music in films.
+He also has been one of the leaders of the band Big Fresh for 12 years and has a strong interest in music videos and the use of music in films.

 “City Center Design Contest: 2011” is Jeremy's most recent short film - a dark comedy about a delusional man who wants to be the architect for the CentrePoint site in Lexington.
 He is currently working on a short film called “The Leave.”
 It focuses on a troubled soldier and his mad scientist cousin.

 Kentucky native David Edwin Meyers' talents were recognized early.
-In high school, he was selected to participate in a federally-funded program for the gifted and talented in visual and performing Arts.
+In high school, he was selected to participate in a federally-funded program for the gifted and talented in visual and performing arts.
 He attended the prestigious Ringling School of Art and Design in Sarasota, Fla., studying painting, graphic design, and illustration.
 After working for several years, he returned to school and graduated with a master of fine arts degree from Syracuse University.

 Meyers' paintings, drawings, and photographs can be found in private and corporate collections throughout the Midwest, and he has accumulated more than 125 awards in commercial and fine art.

-“Wood Diary” is his first attempt at filmmaking, and combines his interests and experience in digital film, fine art, music and new media.
+“Wood Diary” is his first attempt at filmmaking, and combines his interests and experience in digital film, fine art, music, and new media.